 1) Inertial mass and gravitational weight are equivalent, so inertial mass can be measured by weighing objects against a standard in a gravitational field.
 The cause of this equivalence is unknown.
 The equivalence is invoked to explain why all things fall with the same acceleration in a gravitational field.
 (The inertial resistance to motion offered by any object's "mass" exactly counterbalances the attractive force of gravitation due to that object's "weight" - rendering all differences in weight irrelevant to the action of gravity.)

-gravitation and the "inertial" forces of acceleration.
-"Weight"
+forces of gravitation and the "inertial" forces of acceleration.

-vanishes.
-Falling objects are co-movers with moving spacetime.
+"Weight" vanishes.
+Falling objects are co-movers with moving

 1) The forces of gravitation and the inertial forces of acceleration are equivalent, and "free fall", orbital motion, and "coasting" cause both to vanish: we deduce from this: